Special Peapod offer just for Suddenly Frugal readers! Get $20 Off Your First Order of $90+ at Peapod.com with code

-What convinced me to give Peapod a try was this: the representative I met with back then at BlogHer13 told me that Peapod prices items based on the average for your area.
+What convinced me to give Peapod a try was this: I learned that Peapod prices items based on the average for your area.
 I was always under the impression that the Giant in my town was more expensive than Giant supermarkets in other nearby towns–perhaps those who had more competition or attracted a different kind of shopper.
 So I was excited to see how much cheaper my groceries might be.
 Also, I learned that Peapod doubles coupons.
 When you shop Peapod.com, Peapod will double up to $.99 per coupon (unless otherwise specified on coupon)–the same as Giant and Stop and Shop.
 (I get my coupons off of Coupons.com before I shop.)
 And you have access to thousands of sale items every week.